knatten/optional_ext/proposal.md

 The proposal requires no changes to core language, and breaks no existing code.
 The target is programmers at all levels, from novices to experts.

 *WARNING:* This is a work in progress.
-In particular, I'm not happy with the name `transform_opt`.
+In particular, I'm not happy with the name `transform_optional`.

 A reference implementation with unit tests and demonstration code can be found at https://github.com/knatten/optional_proposal.
 That is also the current home of this proposal.